Wednesday, 29 May 2024

 • manage accumulations of biases from years of negative (“challenging”) interactions with any specific group; and

-• better assessment of character, including potential problems such as authoritarianism, militarism, toxic masculinity, bigotry, and unconscious biases, during intakes.
+• better assessment of character, including potential problems such as authoritarianism, militarism, toxic masculinity, bigotry, and unmanaged unconscious biases, during intakes.

 That last point raises a commensurate issue, which is that the community needs to have Yindyamarra considerations of police.